Blood Flow to Your Feet

 - Nerve damage or peripheral neuropathy.
 Nerves that don’t get the nutrients they need can become damaged and lose their ability to send and receive signals to the brain.

 - Foot ulcers.
 The combination of neuropathy and poor circulation greatly increases the risk of developing non-healing or slow-healing foot wounds.
 Those that get infected may pose serious health risks, or even need to be amputated.
 This is especially problematic for diabetics.

 - Falls.
 Your muscles use blood and oxygen.
-As we get older and less active the circulation worsens and this may lead to weak muscles.
+As we get older and less active, our circulation worsens and this may lead to weak muscles.
 Weakness leads to falls.

 Testing Your Circulatory Health Is Simple, Painless, and Covered by Insurance